yumaikas/pyAnalogClock/ReadMe.txt

-This is an analog clock that I did as a programming assignment for my intro level class.
+This is an analog clock that I did as a programming assignment for my intro level Computer Programming class.
 It uses a Tkinter canvas for drawing the clock face and arms.